Is Your Company Part of a Controlled Group? You Need to Know or Risk 401(k) Plan Disqualification

 Not knowing your controlled group status can be a costly mistake

 To correct a failed coverage test, the employer may adopt a corrective amendment, up to 9½ months following the close of the plan year in which the failure occurred, to retroactively expand plan coverage.
-However, since the new participants can’t retroactively make 401(k) deferrals, a qualified nonelective contribution (QNEC) must be made to the new NHCEs to remedy their missed deferral opportunity.
-Any missed employer contributions must also be made.
+However, since the new participants can’t retroactively make employee contributions, a qualified nonelective contribution (QNEC) must be made to the new NHCEs to correct their missed deferral opportunity.
+Any missed employer contributions must also be made to the new NHCEs.

 When a coverage failure is not corrected within 9½ months, it’s considered a demographic failure by the IRS.
 Demographic failures can only be corrected using the IRS’ Voluntary Compliance Program (VCP).
 When a VCP correction is necessary, employer fines can apply.